stefan-jeitler/generic-app/ReadMe.md

 ### Web Api (web-api)

-This service is deployed as a docker container and runs in Azure as Azure Web App.
+This service is deployed as a docker container and runs in Azure as Web App.
 *Github Packages* is a good fit as container registry.

 ![web-api-ci-cd](./docs/assets/web-api-ci-cd.png)